 Others, however, are quick to close the door.
 And lately, political developments in the US have added another layer of hesitation.
 For some, joining a US firm feels too uncertain – a step into a system that might not align with their values or long-term vision.

-There are several US Law Firms in London that have built successful, collaborative and collegiate teams many of which have merged with UK firms or hired widely from both US and UK practices.
+There are several US Law Firms in London that have built successful, collaborative and collegiate teams, many of which have merged with UK firms or hired widely from both US and UK practices.
 These firms invest significantly in their European offices and recognise their strategic importance.
-Their compensation structures reflect this approach and they offer flexibility when it comes to partner rates and client relationships.

 It’s a shame when a strong opportunity is dismissed based solely on the name or nationality of a firm, i.e. ‘the perception’ when it comes to US firms.